 Unlike a center-forward, the false 9 drops back, sitting away from the defensive line.
-This allows them to receive the ball in space, with an aim to pull defenders out of their line, to either play killer balls into other attackers in space, or have a pop at goal themselves.
+This allows them to receive the ball in space, pull defenders out of their line, play killer balls into other attackers in space, or have a pop at goal themselves.

 A great false 9 has to be decisive and know when it’s right to pull the trigger and shoot or play a pass into a teammate through on goal.
-They are technical geniuses with the ball at their feet but don’t give them too much space the best false 9’s can also shoot from long distance.
+They are technical geniuses with the ball at their feet but don’t give them too much space.
+The best false 9’s can also shoot from long distances.